isyuricunha/isyuricunha/README.md

 built slowly. kept simple on purpose.

 **a sentence to brighten your day:**<br>
-    the only person you should try to be better than is the person you were yesterday
+    the only limit to our realization of tomorrow will be our doubts of today